 EnergyAustralia will ensure that any measures to restore or reinstate roads affected by the project are undertaken in a timely manner, in accordance with the requirements of and to the satisfaction of the relevant road authority, and at the full expense of the Proponent (or contracted party).
-In the event of a dispute between the parties with respect to the extent of restorative work that may be required under this condition, any party may refer the matter to the Secretary for resolution.
+In the event of a dispute between the parties (i.e. Wollongong City Council and the Proponent) with respect to the extent of restorative work that may be required under this condition, any party may refer the matter to the Secretary for resolution.
 The Secretary's determination of any such dispute will be final and binding on the parties.
+Any dispute between the Contractor and the Proponent in relation to restorative work will be dealt with in accordance with the relevant EPC contract.